Draggie306/EditingCheatSheets/A Level/Geography - Disease Dilemmas.md

 There is a clear link between smoking and at least 15 different types of cancer.
 7 in 10 lung cancer cases are caused by this; it is also the most common cause of cancer death in the UK

 ### Socio-economic impacts on the UK
 A thousand people get diagnosed with cancer in the UK every day.
 Thousands more get informed that someone they know has been diagnosed.
-500 people
+500 people die daily from cancers.
+Incidence, in areas dependent of deprivation status, is going to increase by over 40% by 2035 for half a million new cases annually.

+The workforce is affected: 120,000 people below the age of 65 are diagnosed every year with cancer.
+They are likely to leave the labour force for many months at a time during treatment, and many may never return of are too physically in pain or fatigued due to the secondary effects of chemo

 ### Mitigation strategies and responses